HOW CAN A CHRISTIAN DEAL WITH HYPER-SPIRITUALITY?

 Good day, my beloved in Christ!

-Today, I want us to ponder on the problem of hyper-spirituality among believers.
+Today, I want us to ponder on the problem of hyper-spirituality among believers and offer scriptural advice to Christians afflicted with it.

 While there are different schools of thought on hearing from God where some Christians believe He still speaks directly today and others feel He can only be heard through the Bible at this time, we all agree that God does lead or guide His people (Romans 8:14).
 How pervasive we perceive the guidance to be can, however, vary from Christian to Christian.